devopsdays/devopsdays-theme/README.md

 All page templates should make use of the `layouts/_default/baseof.html` file.
 This file contains all wrappers for the content.
 Anything within the `{{- block "main" . }} {{- end -}}` section is what will be displayed on a sub-template.
 Include a `{{ define "main" }}` block in your template to include what should be rendered.

 ### CSS and SCSS
 All CSS must be generated with SCSS.
-The LESS files are located in `static/scss`.
+The SCSS files are located in `static/scss`.

 #### `site.scss`
 This is the file that imports all the other SCSS files, including Bootstrap, font-awesome (TBD; it seems that BS 4 brings this in for us), and the jquery oembed.
 It also imports our custom variables and any other customizations.